 If your Western Digital My Passport hard drive is clicking, you’ve come to the right place to help.
 Read on to find out what makes your hard disk drive click, how much danger the files on your hard drive might be in, and what you can do to retrieve that data.

-Western Digital Passport Not Recognized – The Dreaded “Click of Death”
+Clicking Western Digital My Passport Not Recognized – The Dreaded “Click of Death”

 A healthy hard drive clicks once upon starting up.
 This is the sound of the read/write heads moving up the ramp that guides them into place over the data storage platters.
 When a hard drive’s read/write heads fail, though, they produce an altogether nastier clicking noise.
 As the failed read/write heads blindly sweep over the platters and return to their starting position over and over again, they produce a rhythmic and repetitive clicking noise.
 This noise does not bode well for the hard drive—computer repair professionals call it the “Click of Death” for a reason.